-Hanani came to Asa king of Judah and said to him, "Because you relied on the king of Aram and not on the LORD your God, the army of the king of Aram has escaped from your hand" (v.
-7).
+Hanani came to Asa king of Judah and said to him, "Because you relied on the king of Aram and not on the Lord your God, the army of the king of Aram has escaped from your hand" (2 Chronicles 16:7).
 Then Hanani reminded him, "Were not the Cushites and Libyans a mighty army with great numbers of chariots and horsemen?
-Yet when you relied on the LORD, he delivered them into your hand" (v.
-8).
-Now comes our theme verse: "For the eyes of the LORD move to and fro throughout the earth that He may strongly support those whose heart is completely His" (v.
-9).
+Yet when you relied on the Lord, he delivered them into your hand" (2 Chronicles 16:8).
+Now comes our theme verse: "For the eyes of the Lord move to and fro throughout the earth that He may strongly support those whose heart is completely His" (2 Chronicles 16:9 NASB).
 But there's more.
-Here's the end of that verse that most people don't quote: "You have done a foolish thing, and from now on you will be at war" (v.
-9).
+Here's the end of that verse that most people don't quote: "You have done a foolish thing, and from now on you will be at war" (2 Chronicles 16:9).